 small suburb of New Orleans.
 Over thirty years later, three children,

-and six precious grandchildren, Barbara and her husband still live
+and seven precious grandchildren, Barbara and her husband still live

 truly love living near New Orleans," Barbara says.
 "With